andrewkernel/Natureverse/README.md

 React, TypeScript, Three.js, React Three Fiber, Zustand, Cobe, and Lucide.
 The app is built with vinext and includes a Cloudflare Worker runtime, so it is not configured for static GitHub Pages hosting.

+OpenAI's GPT 5.6 to integrate and plan the project scope.

 ## Asset credit

 The launch Earth model is [Low Poly Planet Earth by Jacobs Development](https://sketchfab.com/3d-models/low-poly-planet-earth-7b1dc4f802a54a6297e7a46888a85f77), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Natureverse adds interactive region beacons and interface overlays; see [ASSET_CREDITS.md](ASSET_CREDITS.md).